SJamii/Flask_blog/README.md

-# This blog is created by using pyhton flask framework
+# This blog is created by using python flask framework